-17. Tax Type code identifies the kind of duty or tax to be paid or secured, depending on the commodities being declared and the Procedure and Additional Procedure Codes entered - this corresponds to the tax base unit and tax base quantity
+19. Tax Type code identifies the kind of duty or tax to be paid or secured, depending on the commodities being declared and the Procedure and Additional Procedure Codes entered - this corresponds to the tax base unit and tax base quantity

 You can override the Tax Type where you have been authorised by HMRC.
-See GOV.UK for a full list of tax types.
+There is a full list of tax types on GOV.UK.
 This field is used to declare additional duties and taxes.

-18. The Tax Base Quantity is the quantity of the goods and is based on the Tax Base Units
+20. The Tax Base Quantity is the quantity of the goods and is based on the Tax Base Units